Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

 # TODO

+* here> send dr zhu all of 7 days prediction
+* run 5 days prediction
+* deploy so professor zhu can see it.
+    * make sure file are search from s3 not local?

-* here> run it on fau cluster
+* run it on fau cluster
     * here> write a script to run from fau cluster
-    * use the following to inspect value from s3
-        * s3-tree
+        * install stuff
-        * vds3
+            * error
-            * how to add extension to vd?
+                * keras required tensorflow 2.2 or higher.
+        * write script for cluster

 * expeirment monitoring
     * goal:
         * figure out a way to monitor large number of experiment for a project..